AHDC1

 How many people have AHDC1– related syndrome?

-As of 2023, doctors had found about 79 people in the world with changes in the AHDC1 gene.
+As of 2024, about 270 people with AHDC1-related syndrome have been identified in a medical clinic.
 The first case of AHDC1-related syndrome was described in 2014.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 +